Code-Institute-Submissions/The-Dublin-School-of-Drums--MS1/README.md

 which I feel may contribute to a better user experience on the site.
 2. All five teachers images are in black and white and when hovered over reveal a colour image of that teacher adding to the colour scheme of the site.
-* Pictures:
-* Pictures are added throughout the site to add colour, add an image to long text, and provide visual information as to what the staff of the school look like.
+* Pictures are added throughout the site to add colour, add a visual change to long text, and provide visual information as to what the staff of the school look like.

 ## Testing